 Look out for the small Thai store (not the supermarket) that sells some ready-made food and all kinds of healthy stuff – bee pollen, herbal shampoos, coconut oil, instant congee and nut mixes.
 You can even buy a colonic irrigation kit from behind the counter, and it’s cheaper than any fancy schmancy health store.

 Need your favourite combat shorts sewing together, your shoe resoling or your ukelele mending?
 Khao San Road is the perfect place for a backpacker to get stuff fixed for their onward journey.
 “Mend, don’t spend” has been the slogan of trendy lefties for years!

 And if you’re heading back home to a place where you wouldn’t be seen dead in fisherman pants and cowboy boots carrying a pink guitar, sell them to the junk shop or trade it in for a leather waistcoat!

-So, these are just some of the things I could have told that smug, silly boy when he dissed and scorned my beloved KS Road (area).
+So, these are just some of the things I could have told that smug, silly boy when he dissed and scorned my beloved Khao San Road (area).
 Yes, it can be sleazy and tacky.
-Yes, there are some questionable characters around, and, of course, I would encourage all to break out of the KS bubble at some point if you find yourself getting a little too comfy there.
+Yes, there are some questionable characters around, and, of course, I would encourage all to break out of the Khao San bubble at some point and visit other places in Thailand.
 But also look beyond the blatant consumerism and hedonism and you may find yourself returning fondly to this interesting, bizarre piece of backpacker history.